justinfarrelldev/open-ctp-server/README.md

 There are multiple goals this project intends to tackle:
 - Create a proper backend for the Call to Power games series
+    - Both Call to Power 1 and Call to Power 2
-- Support fan-made frontends (such as the Apolyton Edition and the Spyroviper Edition of the games, or future fan remakes) with no dependencies required
+- Support fan-made frontends (such as the Apolyton Edition and the Spyroviper Edition of the games, or future fan remakes) with minimal requirements
-    - The server should be accessible and completely usable using cURL
+    - The server should be accessible and completely usable using cURL or gRPC
 - Allow for a vanilla+ experience for the games
     - Obvious bugs should not be preserved
     - Non-vanilla changes (such as tweaking unit health or adding extra units) should NOT be present